sandeepchin/SocialMediaAndVaping/README.md

 - Calculate test statistic

 Coefficient of correlation shows a strong positive correlation between social media usage and vaping.

-# Conclusions on the model
+Conclusions on the model:
-# Ho (null hypothesis) : Social media has no influence on Vaping
-# Ha (alternative hypothesis): Social media has influence on Vaping
+Ho (null hypothesis) : Social media has no influence on Vaping Ha (alternative hypothesis): Social media has influence on Vaping

 t statistic > talpha/2 therefore we reject Ho Therefore, social media has influence over vaping.